uchicago-cs/cmsc23320/website/projects/project1_rubric.rst

   sure to use the data structures and functions provided to you.
 * [Major issue] **Putting all your code inside the chirc_run function**: This is fine for the Project 1 Warm-up, but not once you move on to Project 1A

+**Project 1B only**

+* [Major issue] Using two separate thread functions to handle connections (one for users and another for servers), instead of having a general-purpose thread function that handles commands that arrive on a connection (regardless of whether it's a user or server connection).

 Style
 ~~~~~